dataluscorp/browser/browser/components/urlbar/docs/experiments.rst

 Signed for release
-  Signed-for-release extensions that use privileged APIs can be run in any Firefox build with no special requirements.
+  Signed-for-release extensions that use privileged APIs can be run in any Datalus build with no special requirements.

   You encounter extensions that are signed for release when you are writing extensions for experiments.
 See the Experiments_ section for details.